abtion/rails-template/README.md

 - Contrast colors are picked from the "light" and "dark" colours.
 - Contextual colors (primary, secondary, etc.) are used for component variants.

-### Configure Code Climate

-1. Login to CodeClimate and add your project
-2. Go to the `Repo Settings` -> `Test coverage`
-3. Enable `Enforce Diff Coverage` with a threshold of 100%
-4. Copy the `TEST REPORTER ID`
-5. Visit `https://github.com/abtion/<Project name>/settings/secrets`
-6. Add a new secret: `CC_TEST_REPORTER_ID` with the copied value from codeclimate

 ### Configure CD